nik-hill-323/Analysis-of-HR-Attrition-Patterns/README.md

 ---

 ## 📊 Overview
-This repository presents a comprehensive **statistical and machine learning-based analysis** of employee attrition.
+This repository presents a comprehensive **statistical and machine learning-based analysis** of IBM employee attrition.
 The goal is to uncover the key drivers behind workforce turnover and build predictive models to identify employees at risk of leaving.

 ---